bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 3. What are the 4 areas of the box model? >Content, Padding, Border, Margin

-4. While using flexbox, what axis are you using when you use the property: ```align-items: center```?
+4. While using flexbox, what axis are you using when you use the property: ```align-items: center```? >The cross axis.

 5. What is the git command to commit staged changes as well as write a message?